Reviews You Can Rely On

 Rain Jackets

-Rain jackets have 2- or 2.5-layer construction, fixing a waterproof/breathable membrane to an outer face fabric.
+Rain jackets have 2 or 2.5 layer construction, fixing a waterproof/breathable membrane to an outer face fabric.
 In combination with a DWR coating, the membrane makes these jackets far more waterproof than single-layer windbreakers.
 However, the membrane also tends to make them less breathable, heavier, bulkier, and more expensive.
-These are the best option if you're guaranteed to encounter rain.
-Check out our review of men's rain jackets if this type of jacket better fits your needs.
+This is the right choice if you're guaranteed to encounter rain.
+Check out our Best Rain Jackets for Men Review if this type of jacket better fits your needs.

 wind breaker jacket - the zeta sl uses gore-tex paclite fabric; it features an excellent...